 - Explore the iconic Istiklal Avenue, one of Istanbul’s most lively streets.

-Stretching nearly 1.4 kilometers and flanked by the ornate facades of 19th-century arcades and apartment buildings, the Istiklal Avenue is Istanbul’s iconic pedestrian thoroughfare.
-It is full of contrasts: chaotic yet harmonious, historic yet modern, local yet global.
+Istiklal Avenue stretches nearly 1.4 kilometers and is flanked by the ornate facades of 19th-century apartment buildings.
+This iconic pedestrian thoroughfare is full of contrasts: chaotic and harmonious, historic and modern, local and global.

-It’s a place where the city’s creativity and dynamism find their fullest expression.
+The area is a place where the city’s creativity and dynamism find their fullest expression.
 During the day, it comes alive with people shopping, exploring art galleries, and visiting museums.
-As evening falls, Istiklal Avenue transforms into a nightlife hotspot, with crowds gathering at its music venues.
+As evening falls, Taksim Square and Istiklal Avenue transform into a nightlife hotspot, with crowds gathering at its music venues.

-Amid the crowds and lively storefronts, hidden courtyards provide quiet retreats, where churches, synagogues, and mosques sit side by side – silent witnesses to Istanbul’s rich history as a crossroads of civilizations.
+Beyond the crowds and lively storefronts, Istiklal’s side streets reveal a quieter side of the city, where churches, synagogues, and mosques sit side by side – silent witnesses to Istanbul’s cosmopolitan past.

 Know Before You Visit the Istiklal Avenue

-- Visit in the morning to admire the architecture.
+- Visit in the morning to fully appreciate its historic architecture.

 - Return after dark to experience the buzzing nightlife.